rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Follow the Coding Conventions

-Rails follows a simple set of coding style conventions.
+Rails follows a simple set of coding style conventions:

 * Two spaces, no tabs (for indentation).
 * No trailing whitespace.
 Blank lines should not have any spaces.